Camino Frances Day 5 Overview

 Accomodation in Torres del Rio

-We then left Los Arcos and continued walking on The Camino Frances for another 12km passing through Sansol to our destination for the night, Torres del Rio.
+We then left Los Across and continued walking on the Camino Frances for another 12km passing through Sansol to our destination for the night, Torres del Rio.

-We stayed in the Albergue Hotel Rural le Pata de Oca in the centre of the village.
-It’s a great old Knights Templar hotel and even has a small plunge pool to have a swim in on a hot day.
-The history of the Knights Templar is really interesting and evident.
+Westayed in the Albergue Hotel Rural le Pata de Oca in the centre of the village.
+It’s a great old Knights Templar hotel and even has a small plunge pool to have a swim in on a hot day

 Albergue Hotel Rural le Pata de Oca